Farmington Farmers Market reopens Saturday

 People are also reading…

 “This year, our first Saturday will be from 7 a.m. to noon on Saturday, April 9,” she said.
 “Then we run all the way to the last Saturday in October.
 Our Wednesday farmers market starts up the first week in May.
-Those go from 2-5 p.m.
+Those go from 2 to 5 p.m.

 Asked what is so different about the Farmington Farmers Market, Cox said, “I think what sets us apart from other farmers markets is that we have a variety of different farmers and homesteaders that come out every week, so no week is the same as the one before or the one somebody might have visited the month before that.
 We have some that come back every week and then we have some that come a few times a month.